biocatiit/website/content/pages/about_saxs.rst

 BioCAT provides an AKTA Pure FPLC with two pumps, column and loop valves, and a multi-wavelength UV detector.
-The beamline also has the following GE columns available for users, though users are encouraged to bring their own columns:
+The beamline also has the following GE columns available for users, though users are encouraged to bring their own columns to address potential cross contamination and reproducibility issues:

 *   Superdex 200 Increase, both 10/300 and 5/150 (MW ~10-600 kDa)
 *   Superdex 75, both 10/300 and 5/150 (MW ~3-70 kDa)